Syria: 2 civilians killed in Israeli airstrike near Damascus

 Israel did not comment on the attack and rarely acknowledges such operations.
 But it has launched hundreds of strikes on targets inside government-controlled parts of Syria during its past decade of civil war.

-Israel relies on Russia for security coordination in Syria, where Russia has a strong military presence, forcing Israel’s prime minister search for middle ground between Russia and Ukraine.
+Israel relies on Russia for security coordination in Syria, where Russia has a strong military presence, pushing Israel’s prime minister to search for middle ground between Russia and Ukraine.
 Israeli Prime Minister Naftali Bennett has also assumed the unlikely role of mediator between Russia and Ukraine.

 Monday’s attack was the first since Russia invaded Ukraine on Feb.
 24, sparking the current war.
 On that same day, three Syrian soldiers were killed in an Israeli attack near Damascus.

-Israel says that its strikes inside Syria target bases of Iran-allied militias, such as Lebanon’s Hezbollah, that fight on the side of President Bashar Assad’s forces.
+Israel says that its strikes inside Syria target bases of Iran-allied militias, such as Lebanon’s Hezbollah, that fight on the side of Assad’s forces.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.